PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/03_eBGP_Sessions.md

 ### 4.1 eBGP Session State

-Verify that all the external BGP sessions are established:
+Verify that all external BGP sessions are established:
 ```bash
 show bgp ipv4 unicast summary
 show bgp ipv4 unicast neighbors <neighbor-ip> routes
 ```

-All eBGP sessions should show an `Established` state with an uptime counter incrementing without reset.
-The routes should show upstream/peer/costumer prefixes (depending on the network device tested),as-well-as the next-hop.
+All eBGP sessions should show an `Established` state with the uptime counter increasing without reset.
+The received routes should include upstream, peer, or customer prefixes (depending on which device is being checked), along with the correct next-hop information.

 ---